LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

 or "." directory entries.

-Each of the values returned by these methods can be used in query expressions or in ``iterate(...)``.
+Each of the values returned by these methods can be used in query expressions or in `iterate`.
 A dir object itself can be utilized in a query expression or iterate.
-In this case, the behavior will be the same as with the `eachPath` method, described below.
+In this case, the behavior will be the same as with the `dir->eachPath` method, described below.

 .. member:: dir->eachPath()
 .. member:: dir->eachFilePath()
 .. member:: dir->eachDirPath()

-   These methods are used to list the relative paths of the contents of the directory. `eachPath` will return both files and sub-directories.
-   `eachFilePath` and `eachDirPath` return only the file or sub-directory paths, respectively.
+   These methods are used to operate on the relative paths of the contents of the directory.
+The `dir->eachPath` method will return both files and sub-directories.
+The `dir->eachFilePath` and `dir->eachDirPath` return only the file or sub-directory paths, respectively.

 .. member:: dir->eachPathRecursive()
 .. member:: dir->eachFilePathRecursive()
 .. member:: dir->eachDirPathRecursive()

-   These methods are used to list the relative paths or the contents of the directory.
-When a sub-directory is encountered, its contents are also listed, and so on as deep as the directory tree goes.
+   These methods are used to operate on the relative paths or the contents of the directory.
+When a sub-directory is encountered, its contents are also included, and so on as deep as the directory tree goes.

 .. member:: dir->each()
 .. member:: dir->eachFile()
 .. member:: dir->eachDir()

    This set of methods returns the directory contents as file or dir objects.
-   The `each` method returns both the files and dirs within the directory.
+   The `dir->each` method returns both the files and dirs within the directory.
-   `eachFile` and `eachDir` return only the files or dirs, respectively.
+   The `dir->eachFile` and `dir->eachDir` methods return only the files or dirs, respectively.

 Examples